Send an Email

 It is the Project Manager’s responsibility to forward Plans Examiner’s comments to each applicable Architect/Engineer discipline.

 All Projects, either Approved or Disapproved, must adhere to the Mecklenburg County Abandoned Plans Policy.

-When all reviews are completed approved, the EPM System notifies the coordinator.
-Completed permits are required for all structures, tenant spaces, etc. as discussed in Step 5.
+When all reviews are completed as "Approved" or "Approved as Noted", the EPM System notifies the coordinator.
+Completed permits are required for all structures, tenant spaces, etc. as discussed in Step 4.
 Once your project is approved and the permit/s are ready to be released, you will be required to pay all associated fees from the permitting process or charge it to your account before the permit/s will be released.
 The department's permitting software provides the minimum construction cost (based on ICC standards), which is used to verify the minimum permit cost.

 · Please recognize that although we interact with some outside agencies; we have no control over other agencies' work scheduling or requirements.
 It is the customer's responsibility to provide submittals and obtain their approvals before a permit will be issued from DOI/OSFM, the Health Department, and others, if required.

 · All Contractors named on the permit application/s must be licensed and bonded to work in Mecklenburg County.

 The final documents/CD is sent to the Commercial Permit counter to hold for customer pick up.
 When you pick up the drawings, they are logged out to you and released to your custody.